-Campers are looking for unique camping experiences-some as an entry into the camping experience-some as a new adventure-some as a more comfortable alternative to tent camping.
+Campers look for unique camping experiences-some for an entry into the camping, some for a new adventure, some for a more comfortable alternative to tent camping.
 Camping is fulfilling the younger, more diverse generation's desire for a different type of vacation experience.
-Conversely, older campers are looking for more comfortable accommodations while still "camping."
-Regardless of why, IDPR has an opportunity to provide more unique types of accommodations such as lodges, treehouses, yurts, tent and RV sites.
+Conversely, older campers generally look for more comfortable accommodations while still "camping" or "glamping."
+Regardless of why, IDPR has a historic opportunity to provide more unique types of accommodations such as lodges, treehouses, yurts, tent and recreational vehicle (RV) sites, among many other concepts.

-New campsites at the under-construction Billingsley Creek Campground at Thousand Springs State Park
+New campground under construction at Eagle Island State Park

-With the recent pandemic and surge in park usage, IDPR should focus on adding inventory with various types of accommodations and amenities based on the area's natural landscape.
-The location of these unique experiences should be carefully considered to find spots within "demand" parks.
-Also, IDPR should target new opportunities at underutilized parks to make them more "self-sufficient."
+With the ongoing surge in park visitation since 2020, IDPR is adding inventory with various types of accommodations and amenities based on the State's natural landscape.
+The locations of these unique experiences are carefully considered to find spots within "demand" parks.
+IDPR is also targeting new opportunities at underutilized parks to make them more self-sufficient and evaluating locations within the State that retain public access in perpetuity.

-Task 1: By Fall 2026, develop an additional 250 overnight accommodation sites for RVers, Tent campers, cabin enthusiasts, cyclists, etc.
+By Fall 2027, develop or add at least an additional 300 overnight accommodation sites for RVers, tent campers, cabin enthusiasts, cyclists, etc.